-In this paper, we present a human-subject study that we performed in a historical exhibition context to understand the importance of embodiment and thematic closeness of the visual representation of virtual agents.
-Therefore, we perform a case study and analyzed the effects of different intelligent virtual museum guides in the scope of an exhibition related to the Apollo 11 mission on the elicited sense of co-presence, social presence, and effectiveness in communicating a sense of social competence and trust.
-The study was designed to evaluate the following two research questions:
+In our previous work, we presented a human-subject study that we performed in a historical exhibition context to understand the importance of different representations of virtual agents [4].
+In this context, we analyzed the effectiveness of virtual museum guides with varying embodiment (embodied vs. disembodied) and thematic closeness (astronaut vs. museum guide) in the scope of a simulated exhibition related to the Apollo 11 mission.
+In particular, we were interested in the effects on the elicited sense of social presence, knowledge transfer, and the ability to communicate a sense of social competence and trust.